lewdry/ramah-data/README.md

 ## GitHub Actions Scheduling

-You can automate the news fetching process by scheduling it to run as a GitHub Action.
-This ensures your app always has the latest positive news.
+Automate the news fetching process by scheduling it to run as a GitHub Action.
+This ensures the app always has the latest positive news.

 ### 1. Create the Workflow File
-The workflow is already set up at `.github/workflows/fetch_news.yml`.
-It runs every hour and pushes any updates back to the repository using the official `github-actions[bot]`.

 ### 2. Permissions Note
 Ensure that the GitHub Action has "Read and write permissions" under **Settings > Actions > General > Workflow permissions** so it can commit the updated data file back to your repository.